-We left Wynn and drove down to the Bellagio (no more free parking) so we could go to their Conservatory and Botanical Garden.
-When I tell you the level of excitement on Jordyn’s face and her screeching when she saw this place was so unbelievable and made me so happy.
-It is by the main lobby and people of all ages were snapping pictures and taking in the amazing flower work.
+We left Wynn and drove down to the Bellagio (no more free parking).
+Here we went to their Conservatory and Botanical Garden.
+The level of excitement on my daughter’s face with her screeching when she saw this place was so unbelievable.
+It made me so happy!

 After the botanical gardens we walked to the front of the hotel to take some pictures with the Eiffel tower in the background and watched the fountain show.
 Then we got some gelato and walked to the other side of the fountain to watch another show- they are each different as the water moves to a different song.
 The shows are from 3PM-midnight, every 30mins from 3-8PM and every 15mins from 8PM-midnight.
 It was nearly 9PM so we headed back but Jordyn had a great time.

-Here are some other activities to do in Las Vegas with toddlers that we didn’t get a chance to do:
+Here are activities to do in Las Vegas with a toddler that we didn’t get a chance to do: